The Pros and Cons of ‘Buy Now, Pay Later’ Financing for Travel

 What’s worrisome is that most consumers who sign up for these plans don’t really know how they work.
 A survey by The Ascent, a service of investment site Motley Fool, found that fewer than half (43 percent) of the 1,800 adults who said they had used a BNPL service completely understood the terms and conditions.

-Consumers are typically far more protective of their savings than they are their future earnings.
-For some reason, spending money we’ll earn down the road seems less painful than spending money that’s sitting in our checking or savings accounts.
+Consumers are typically more protective of their savings than they are their future earnings.
+For some reason, spending money we’ll earn down the road seems less painful than spending what’s sitting in our bank accounts.
 BNPL takes advantage of that psychology.

 “Just remember, you’re not paying less for that plane ticket or cruise using buy now, pay later; you’re paying for it in a different way,” noted NerdWallet’s Millerbernd.